-Religious observances: The University of Maryland policy on religious observances states that students not be penalized in any way for participation in religious observances.
+The University of Maryland policy on religious observances states that students should not be penalized in any way for participation in religious observances.
 Students shall be allowed, whenever possible, to make up academic assignments that are missed due to such absences.
-However, the student must contact the instructor before the absence with a written notification of the projected absence and arrangements will be made for the make-up work or examinations.
+However, they must contact the instructor before the absence with a written notification of the projected absence, and arrangements will be made for make-up work or examinations.